GS-IR: 3D Gaussian Splatting for Inverse Rendering: Related Works

-\textbf{Inverse Rendering} Inverse rendering aims to decompose the image's appearance into the geometry, material properties, and lighting conditions.
-Considering the inherent ambiguity between observed images and underlying scene properties, many methods are proposed with different constrained settings, such as capturing images with fixed lighting and rotating object \cite{dong2014appearance, xia2016recovering}, capturing with moving camera and co-located lighting \cite{bi2020deep, bi2020deep2, luan2021unified, nam2018practical}.
+\textbf{Inverse Rendering} Inverse rendering aims to decompose the image's appearance into the geometry, material, and lighting conditions.
+Considering the inherent ambiguity between observed images and underlying properties, many methods are proposed with different constrained settings, such as capturing images with fixed lighting and rotating object \cite{dong2014appearance, xia2016recovering}, capturing with moving camera and co-located lighting \cite{bi2020deep, bi2020deep2, luan2021unified, nam2018practical}.
 Combined with neural representations, inverse rendering models the scene simulating how the light interacts with the neural volume with various material properties, and estimates the lighting and material parameters during optimization \cite{bi2020neural, srinivasan2021nerv, zhang2021physg, boss2021nerd, boss2021neural, zhang2021nerfactor, zhang2022modeling, hasselgren2022shape, zhang2022iron, jin2023tensoir}.
 Neural Reflectance Fields \cite{bi2020neural} assumes a known point light source and represents the scene as a field of volume density, surface normals, and bi-directional reflectance distribution functions(BRDFs) with one bounce direct illumination.
-NeRV \cite{srinivasan2021nerv} and InvRender \cite{zhang2022modeling} extend to arbitrary known lighting conditions and trains an additional MLP to model the light visibility.
-PhySG \cite{zhang2021physg} assumes full light source visibility without shadow simulation, and represent the lighting and scene BRDFs with spherical Guassians for acceleration.
+NeRV \cite{srinivasan2021nerv} and InvRender \cite{zhang2022modeling} extend to arbitrary known lighting conditions and train an additional MLP to model the light visibility.
+PhySG \cite{zhang2021physg} assumes full light source visibility without shadow simulation, and represents the lighting and scene BRDFs with spherical Guassians for acceleration.
 TensoIR \cite{jin2023tensoir} adopts the efficient TensoRF \cite{chen2022tensorf} representation which enables the computation of visibility and indirect lighting by raytracing, while limited to object-level.
-In this work, we propose a GS-based pipeline to recover the geometry, material, and lighting that is available for both objects and unbounded scenes.
+For modeling surface geometry using point clouds, Fuzzy Metaballs (FMs) \cite{keselman2022approximate, keselman2023flexible} offers a great way to render depth from 3D Gaussian using Order Independent Transparency (OIT) and approximate intersection.
+However, it requires silhouettes as input and struggles to handle intricate geometry (\eg Lego and Ficus) let alone complex scenes.
+In this work, we propose a 3DGS-based pipeline to recover the geometry, material, and lighting that is available for both objects and unbounded scenes.